ExternSchool/planner/README.md

 ### 4.1.
 Usability requirements
  * UI should be user friendly, easy to understand and operate
- * should be safe: previous registration for anyone who receives personal data (names, phone numbers etc.) should be confirmed with a registry code given by school staff, unregistered guests should receive common public data only
+ * should be safe: previous registration for anyone who receives personal data (names, phone numbers etc.) should be enabled with a registry code given by school staff, unregistered guests should receive common public data only
  * should be fun, motivating young students
  * continuous usability testing is a preference